userthx1138/intune-for-apple-devices/docs/Managing-Apple-Devices-with-Intune.md

 _The Baseline App runs after the Setup Assistant completes and installs other necessary apps before the user gets to the Desktop.
 For this example Baseline installs Microsoft Company Portal, the Support app and the Privileges app.
 These options were configured earlier using the Custom Profile for Baseline_

 _Intune supports two methods to deploy .pkg files.
-As this package has been created and signed by the developer we will use the Line-of-business method that leverages the MDM command InstallEnterpriseApplication._
+As this package has been created and signed by the developer we will use the Line-of-business method that leverages the Device Management Service command InstallEnterpriseApplication._

 Download the latest packaged version of Baseline from [https://github.com/SecondSonConsulting/Baseline/releases/tag/v2.2](https://github.com/SecondSonConsulting/Baseline/releases/tag/v2.2)
 <br>